 One 20-page paper that shows your critical and analytical skills and integrates material from the core sequence (201, 202, 203).
-The deadline for the first year exam paper is the first day of fall quarter of the student's 2nd year. (for Fall 2020 cohort, the deadline is Thursday, September 23, 2021)
+The deadline for the first year exam paper is the first day of fall quarter of the student's 2nd year. (for Fall 2021 cohort, the deadline is 5pm on Thursday, September 22, 2022; exams to be submitted in Word format by email to the Graduate Advisor)